bendhallam/LightBnB/README.md

 1. [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) a new repository using this repository as a template.
 2. Clone your repository onto your local device.
 3. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run local` command.
-The app will be served at <http://localhost:8080/>.
+3. Start the web server using the `npm run local` command from within the LightBnB_WebApp directory.
+The app will be served at <http://localhost:3000/>.
-4. Go to <http://localhost:8080/> in your browser.
+4. Go to <http://localhost:3000/> in your browser.
+5. Use the Sign Up button to create an account.
+6. Log in to access your reservations as well as your properties.
+7. Use the Search button to filter properties by city, price range, and minimum rating.

 ## Dependencies